RoboticVisionOrg/carlie_docs/docs/README.md

 # Carlie Documentation

 Thank you for your support by utilising the Carlie platform.
 It has been designed to simplify autonomous car research, education and to help facilitate engaging demonstrations.
-We hope it makes your these areas of your life as simple as possible.
+We hope it makes these areas of your life as simple as possible.

 <figure float="center" style="margin-bottom: 2em; display: block; text-align: center">
     <img src="pages/assets/Carlie.png" width="75%">